 Today Through Sunday

 The RSVP Nevada Day Fair includes carnival rides for adults and children at Mills Park.
-Hours are 5-9 p.m.
-Thursday, noon to 10 p.m.
-Friday and Saturday and noon to 8 p.m.
+Hours are noon to 10 p.m. today and Saturday and noon to 8 p.m.
 Sunday.
 All-day ride passes cost $25; individual tickets cost $1.
 Get more information and coupons at www.NevadaRuralRSVP.org.
-Carson City Toyota Scion will host Family Night tonight from 5-10 p.m.
-All rides are $1.
-Tickets can be purchased at the ticket booths or at Carson City Toyota Scion.

 The 30th annual Nevada Day Pow Wow will take place at the The Colony Gym, 2900 S. Curry St. The La Ka Le’l Be Pow Wow is free to the public everyone is invited.
 It is a drug-free and alcohol-free family event.